westonludeke/any-llm-bench/README.md

-# any-llm Model Comparator (demo)
+# any-llm Bench — Side-by-Side Model Comparator

-A tiny Streamlit app that runs the same prompt against two LLMs via [any-llm] and shows side-by-side outputs and latency.
-Designed as a developer-onboarding demo: quick to run, easy to extend, and safe with secrets.
+A lightweight Streamlit app that lets you run the same prompt across two LLMs using [any-llm](https://github.com/mozilla-ai/any-llm), with side-by-side outputs and latency metrics.
+It’s built as a developer-onboarding demo: quick to run, easy to extend, and designed with transparency and safe secret handling in mind.

 ## Contents
 - [Live Demo](#-live-demo)